kevingeo971/Video-Compression-Using-Deep-Learning-/Eva_Compression/README.md

 #### Primary Outputs:
-- `_.txt` file with the indexes of the representative frames from your input dataset.
-(Can use UE-DETRAC)
 - `_.avi` compressed video in mp4 version.
 Can be used to extract representative frames within the video dataset.

+#### Secondary Outputs:
+`_.npy` encoded video file of representative frames `_.pwf` new model file if model is trained
+`_.avi` rescaled original video if scale is chosen or recovered video from CBIR if CBIR flag is chosen

 ## Usage: